HiPERCAM/hipercam/docs/timing/timing.rst

  t_{\text{dead}} = \text{F}.

-In the code, :mod:`hipercam.hcam` these are implemented by computing two offsets plus two multipliers for NSKIP with names like `toff1` etc, representing the constant offset and the pre-factor that multiplies NSKIP (called `tdelta` in :mod:`hipercam.hcam`).
+In the code, :mod:`hipercam.hcam`, these are implemented by computing two offsets plus two multipliers for NSKIP with names like `toff1` etc, representing the constant offset and the pre-factor that multiplies NSKIP (called `tdelta` in :mod:`hipercam.hcam`).